wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/7-explain-microsoft-edge-insider-channels.md

 Channels can be downloaded from the Microsoft Edge Insider channels site at [https://www.microsoftedgeinsider.com/en-us/download/](https://www.microsoftedgeinsider.com/en-us/download/).
 You can select the channel and platform to download, and run these channels side by side.
 You can identify the version of Edge that is running by navigating to the Settings Help page at *edge://settings/help*.
 MSI packages are also available to be deployed like any other application.

 > [!NOTE]
 > The Extended Stable channel is not a separate browser application.
-When this channel is selected, the existing Edge installation is simply changed to update on the even-numbered versions.
+When this channel is selected, the existing Edge installation is changed to update on the even-numbered versions.

 You can also opt in to channels using policies as well, such as Group Policy or Endpoint Configuration Manager.
 This can be accomplished by setting the Target Channel override setting to a different channel.
 Applying this policy is useful for targeting devices that are better suited for longer update cycles, or selective groups for previewing or collecting feedback on an upcoming release.